j-d-b/tas-server/README.md

 yarn test
 ```

-Tests were an unforunate afterthought on this project and thus are largely tests of each graphql resolver which make actual calls to the database.
-Thus data in the database give in `.env` will be overwritten when running tests so please ensure you have a test environment set up before running.
+Tests were unforunatly a quick-and-dirty addition to this project and thus are largely tests of each graphql resolver which make actual calls to the database.
+Thus data in the database give in `.env` will be overwritten when running tests so *please ensure you have a test environment set up and do not run this on the live system.*

 ### Linting
 Uses [ESLint](https://eslint.org/); configuration defined in [.eslintrc.js](https://github.com/j-d-b/tas-server/blob/master/.eslintrc.js).